Making the Phantom's Mask

 "Where did you get your mask, and where can I get one?"

 This is by far most often asked question I receive.
 Indeed, for many fans of The Phantom of the Opera, the Phantom's mask is probably the most iconic and highly desired prop/costume piece.
 As a result, there is a huge demand for high quality, accurate replicas of existing production masks from the stage and screen.
 Unfortunately, there are very few artists out there producing masks, and even fewer that offer multiple versions of the Phantom's mask.
 My mask was made by a Phantom acquaintance of mine from several years ago.
-If you're interested in buying a replica mask, please email me at phantom[at]phantomonabudget[dot]com.
-I do not produce masks, but I can put you in contact with artists that do.
+If you're interested in buying a replica mask, please visit Longshore Masks.
+He produces beautiful, professional grade masks from different movies and different productions of the stage show, all at a reasonable cost!

 "But how are the real masks made?"